NimbleEdge/EnvisEdge/docs/source/tutorials/Tutorial-Part-3-simulating_fl_cycle.rst

 Client Selection
 ~~~~~~~~~~~~~~~~

-This is one of the most crucial stages of FL cycle.
+This is one of the most crucial stages of the FL cycle.
 It is necessary to
 build a robust client selection strategy.
 It can save you from
-mallicious poisoning attacks, biased models and slow training cycles.
+malicious poisoning attacks, biased models, and slow training cycles.

-NimbleEdge brings along specific algorithms that augments the client
+NimbleEdge brings along specific algorithms that augment the client
 selection strategy to deal with the above problems.

-For now we just take random selection…
+For now, we just take random selection…

 .. code:: python